 Ultraviolet light (UV) is important in the production of vitamin D3, which is necessary for calcium metabolism.
 Vitamin D3 is produced in the skin with exposure to UV light (from sunlight).
 While vitamin D3 can be supplemented in the diet, it appears some reptiles, such as iguanas, make better use of vitamin D3 produced within their bodies than that provided in vitamin supplements.
 Sunlight is an impractical source of UV for most owners (UV light is blocked by glass, so exposure through windows is not a viable option).
 UV can be provided by special light bulbs.

-UV light is made up of UVA, UVB, and UVC wavelengths.
-UVC is harmful, and UVA and UVB is what the reptiles need.
+The UV light is made up of UVA, UVB, and UVC wavelengths.
+UVC is harmful, and UVA and UVB are what the reptiles need.
 The most crucial consideration is the amount of UVB produced, and this is where the selection of an appropriate bulb is necessary.

 Faced with a huge range of light bulbs in a pet store, there is sometimes confusion over which is the best kind to get.
-Make sure you get a full spectrum light, that produces more than 1.1 % UVB.
+Make sure you get a full-spectrum light, that produces more than 1.1 percent UVB.
 Melissa Kaplan, author of Iguana for Dummies, recommends either the Durtest Vita-Lite or Zoo Med's Reptisun as good lights.
 Over time, the production of UVB diminishes, and UVB bulbs should be replaced every 9-12 months.

 For those species that require a UVB producing light, another source of light is generally required, as either a source of bright white light and/or heat.
 When placing the various heating and lighting elements, they need to work together.
 Place the UV lights and the basking light on the same side of the enclosure, or the reptile might spend its time basking and be too far away from the UVB lamp to reap its benefits.